UMAprotocol/UMIPs/UMIPs/umip-107.md

 # Summary

-The DVM should support price requests for the `YES_NO_QUERY` price identifier. `YES_NO_QUERY` is intended to be used with ancillary data to allow anyone to request an answer to a "yes or no" question from UMA governance.
+The DVM should support price requests for the `YES_OR_NO_QUERY` price identifier. `YES_OR_NO_QUERY` is intended to be used with ancillary data to allow anyone to request an answer to a "yes or no" question from UMA governance.
 This UMIP does not attempt to put any other restrictions on the content of the query, and instead leaves construction of the query up to the requester within ancillary data.

 Price settlement can happen in three ways:
 - Return the `p1` value from ancillary data if the answer is "NO".